oatlog/oatlog/doc/report/main.typ

 these terms largely interchangeably depending on the context.

 Egglog and eqlog are both relational e-graph engines, which as described in
-@conceptual_background_egraph_relational are essentially Datalog engines with unification.
+@conceptual_background_relational are essentially Datalog engines with unification.
 The nomenclature differs, primarily in the frontend language, but all represent statements as rows in table, with these statements in the e-graph context being e-nodes that relate e-classes to each other.